 - Name: Meaningful name of the new SIP URI configuration.

 - SIP Connection: How you would like to route your incoming call traffic.

 - Protocol: A transport protocol for your SIP URI configuration.
 AVOXI supports UDP, TCP, and TLS(SRTP), for more information about the differences between these three protocols, please refer here!

 URI: This is the configurable URI you will be using to set up your forwarding.
 There are three components.

 - The caller ID format is expected from the dialed AVOXI number, the three format options are e.164 with or without a ‘+’ and a custom DINS field.

-- The public domain name or IP address target used by your particular phone system.
+- The public domain name or IP address target is used by your particular phone system.
 In this example, Twilio’s public domain is used.
 For more information about the diverse targets.

-Last, is the port to which your URI is listening, the default is set to 5060 but based on your solution, it may be different.
+- Last, is the port to which your URI is listening, the default is set to 5060 but based on your solution, it may be different.

 - Preview: This is a preview of your full SIP URI

 - Click ‘Add New SIP URI’ to save your configuration.

 - Select ‘Cancel’ to cancel out of the configuration tool.